 The different versions of the P180 can be recognised by:

 - the shape of the props

 The original version lacks winglets and has straight propellers (see photo above).
 Compared to the Avanti the Avanti II has improved avionics.

 The Italian military use the P180M, as a general VIP/utility aircraft, and the P180RM, for calibration of radio beacons.

 The Avanti Evo has curved props and small winglets, even futher increasing its maximum speed, while at the same time reducing the noise.

 Using the Avanti II frame Piaggio created its own unmanned aerial vehicle, which it called the Hammerhead.
-Of course no windows are required so it has no. Another difference it is wingspan: that of the P.1HH is somewhat bigger.
+Of course no windows are required so it has no. It has a dome on top of the fuselage and multiple sensors.
+Another difference it is wingspan: that of the P1HH is somewhat bigger.

 Confusion possible with

 Like the Avanti the Beechcraft Starship has an unusual configuration.
 However the Starship has a true canard configuration, while the Avanti is a three-surface aircraft, with a regular horizontal stabiliser.
 Also the Beech has vertical stabilisers at the wingtips.